-Do not share needles, cartridges and insulin delivery systems.
+Do not share needles or pens.

 Things to be careful of

 Tell your doctor if you are ill.

 Illness, especially with nausea and vomiting, may cause your insulin needs to change.
 Even if you are not eating, you still require insulin.
 You and your doctor should design an insulin plan for those times when you are sick.